-If you want to overcome addiction and are contemplating what type of treatment can give you the optimal chance for an effective and lasting recovery, experts say that long-term residential care is the best choice.
+If you want to overcome addiction and are contemplating what type of treatment can give you the optimal chance for an effective and lasting recovery, experts say that long-term residential drug rehab is the best choice.
 That’s based on statistics, not guesswork.

-Addiction1, says the American Society of Addiction Medicine, is a “primary, chronic disease of brain reward, memory, motivation and related circuitry.”
-Characterized by an inability to abstain from alcohol and/or drugs, addiction also results in behavioral control impairment, cravings, inability to recognize problems with work, school and interpersonal relationships, and significantly diminished emotional response.
+The American Society of Addiction Medicine says addiction is a “primary, chronic disease of brain reward, memory, motivation, and related circuitry.”1 Characterized by an inability to abstain from alcohol and/or drugs, addiction also results in behavioral control impairment, cravings, inability to recognize problems with work, school, and interpersonal relationships, and significantly diminished emotional response.

-Another characteristic of addiction, like other chronic diseases, is that it typically follows a pattern of treatment, relapse and remission.
-Addiction that’s left untreated and lacking participation in recovery activities such as self-help or 12-step groups can result in a severe downward spiral, culminating in disability or premature death.
+Another characteristic of addiction, like other chronic diseases, is that it typically follows a pattern of treatment, relapse, and remission.
+An addiction that’s left untreated and lacking participation in recovery activities such as self-help or 12-step groups can result in a severe downward spiral, culminating in disability or premature death.

 Finding a Way Back from Addiction

 While the statistics about addiction are startling – some 23.5 million people in the U.S. need drug or alcohol treatment, yet only about 2.6 million get the specific treatment they need – addiction needn’t be a death sentence.
-There is help available and solid, results-proven treatment that can help the addict find his or her way back from addiction.
+There is help available and solid, results-proven treatment that can help a person find his or her way back from addiction.